 Despite the cold, frosty winters in northern Utah, Salt Lake Valley offers a plethora of fantastic biking opportunities and boasts a dedicated and supportive cycling community.
 Whether you’re a year-round cyclist or a casual summer rider, bike safety is the most important aspect to consider before riding any time of the year.
-So, before you head out for the open road, here are a few basic bike safety guidelines from the bike accident attorneys at The Utah Advocates.
+So, before you head out for the open road, here are a few basic bike safety guidelines from an experienced bicycle accident lawyer.

 Like most vehicle check-ups, bikes, too, need to be inspected before a long trip.
 There are numerous ways to inspect your bike, all of which are quite similar to inspecting a car.
 The following bike safety inspection tips will keep you safe on the road: